nik-rev/blog/content/blog/2024-10-02_switched_to_nixos.md

 ## Switching to Helix Editor

-During the setup, I decided to ditch my bloated Neovim configuration which I've kept adding on and on to and it was becoming hard to maintain, with breaking changes in my plugins at least once a week ([more on that in another post](/post/switched-to-helix)).
+During the setup, I decided to ditch my bloated Neovim configuration which I've kept adding on and on to and it was becoming hard to maintain, with breaking changes in my plugins at least once a week ([more on that in another post](/blog/switched-to-helix)).

-I wanted something that has everything built-in, is lightweight, fast, and made with Rust, so I am motivated to dig into the codebase and contribute to it :P.
+I wanted something that has everything built-in, is lightweight, fast, and written in Rust, so I am motivated to dig into the codebase and contribute to it :P

 Helix is awesome at what it does, and I was mostly happy with it.

-### Hard Times
+### I almost went back to Neovim

 But I was about to switch back to Neovim, because the only thing Helix is missing is a way to properly navigate files.
 However, while looking at the pull requests for Helix I noticed that it has a [pull request](https://github.com/helix-editor/helix/pull/11285) which adds a basic file navigator that really covers all my needs -- viewing file names in the same directory as the current buffer, and opening new files.